Transmission Control Protocol: Historical origin

 TCP was standardized in January 1980 as RFC 761.
+About 315 Internet hosts advertised TCP support by 1983, with only a portion accepting connections at any given time.

 In 2004, Vint Cerf and Bob Kahn received the Turing Award for their foundational work on TCP/IP.

 Network function

 The Transmission Control Protocol provides a communication service at an intermediate level between an application program and the Internet Protocol.
 It provides host-to-host connectivity at the transport layer of the Internet model.
 An application does not need to know the particular mechanisms for sending data via a link to another host, such as the required IP fragmentation to accommodate the maximum transmission unit of the transmission medium.
-At the transport layer, TCP handles all handshaking and transmission details and presents an abstraction of the network connection to the application typically through a network socket interface.
+At the transport layer, TCP handles all handshaking and transmission details and presents an abstraction of the network connection to the application, typically through a network socket interface.

 At the lower levels of the protocol stack, due to network congestion, traffic load balancing, or unpredictable network behavior, IP packets may be lost, duplicated, or delivered out of order.
 TCP detects these problems, requests re-transmission of lost data, rearranges out-of-order data and even helps minimize network congestion to reduce the occurrence of the other problems.
 If the data still remains undelivered, the source is notified of this failure.
 Once the TCP receiver has reassembled the sequence of octets originally transmitted, it passes them to the receiving application.
 Thus, TCP abstracts the application's communication from the underlying networking details.

 TCP is optimized for accurate delivery rather than timely delivery and can incur relatively long delays (on the order of seconds) while waiting for out-of-order messages or re-transmissions of lost messages.
 Therefore, it is not particularly suitable for real-time applications such as voice over IP.
 For such applications, protocols like the Real-time Transport Protocol (RTP) operating over the User Datagram Protocol (UDP) are usually recommended instead.